Despite contentious debate, research shows impacts of voter ID laws are minimal on both sides - NewsBreak

 Related

-Nebraska Department of Roads reports 36 deaths from traffic crashes in September
+Nebraska Department of Transportation reports 36 deaths from traffic crashes in September

 LINCOLN, Neb.
 (KOLN) - During the month of September 2022, 36 people were killed in traffic crashes on Nebraska roadways, according to data collected by the Nebraska Department of Transportation.
 These 36 fatalities occurred in 30 fatal crashes.
 Nine of the 27 vehicle occupants killed were not using seatbelts, eleven...